Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Implementation and Evaluation

 \section{Implementation and Evaluation}

 We implemented our proposed DKG and present the experimental results in this section.

-{\bf Implementation.} We implemented our proposed protocol in Java 8, comprising approximately 1500 lines of code.
-To facilitate Elliptic Curve operations, we utilized the open-source Java library \texttt{mpc4j}\footnote{\url{https://github.com/alibaba-edu/mpc4j}} and the \texttt{Bouncy Castle} library\footnote{\url{https://www.bouncycastle.org/}}.
-Given our protocol's primary application in creating checkpoints on Bitcoin, we opted for the \textsf{secp256k1} curve and \textsf{SHA-256} for relevant cryptographic operations.
-Our implementation includes components such as verifiable random function and verifiable multi-recipient encryption.
+{\bf Implementation.} We implemented our protocol in Java 8, comprising approximately 1500 lines of code.
+To facilitate Elliptic Curve operations and communication, we utilized the open-source Java library \texttt{mpc4j}\footnote{\url{https://github.com/alibaba-edu/mpc4j}} and the \texttt{Bouncy Castle} library\footnote{\url{https://www.bouncycastle.org/}}.
+Given our protocol's primary application in creating checkpoints on Bitcoin, we opted for the \textsf{secp256k1} curve and \textsf{SHA-256} for cryptographic operations.
+Our implementation includes components such as VRF and multi-recipient encryption but does not employ the broadcast extension trick in Appendix \ref{sec:bc}.
 It is essential to note that this implementation serves as a proof-of-concept, demonstrating the practicality of our protocol for large-scale deployment, even under the presence of the maximal number of Byzantine nodes.
 We do not implement forward-secure signatures; however, their cost is marginal and independent of the scale.
-Whenever possible, we set the expected size $s$ of an any-trust group to 20, which ensures that the committee qualifies with a probability of $1 - 5 \times 10^{-9}$.
+Whenever possible, we set the expected size $s$ of an any-trust group to 38, which ensures that the committee qualifies with a probability of $1 - 5 \times 10^{-9}$, as in Table \ref{tab:committee_sizes}.
 For small-scale tests like $n = 16$ and $32$, we set $s = n/2 +1$.